-for maximum plasma concentration (C{max}) at the end of the 2-minute period could not be determined adequately the 2-minute period could not be determined adequately in this study.
-However, using pharmacokinetic parameters from 14 healthy adult volunteers who received a single-dose of daptomycin for injection 6 mg/kg IV administered over a 30-minute period in a separate study, steady-state C{max} values were simulated for daptomycin for injection 4 and 6 mg/kg IV administered over a 2-minute period.
-The simulated mean (SD) steady-state C{max} values were 77.7 (8.1) and 116.6 (12.2) mcg/mL, respectively.
+Following IV administration of daptomycin for injection over a 2-minute period to healthy adult volunteers at doses of 4 mg/kg (N=8) and 6 mg/kg (N=12), the mean (SD) steady-state systemic exposure (AUC) values were 475 (71) and 701 (82) mcg•h/mL, respectively.
+Values for maximum plasma concentration (C\\) at the end of the 2-minute period could not be determined adequately in this study.
+However, using pharmacokinetic parameters from 14 healthy adult volunteers who received a single dose of daptomycin for injection 6 mg/kg IV administered over a 30-minute period in a separate study, steadystate C\\\\ values were simulated for daptomycin for injection 4 and 6 mg/kg IV administered over a 2-minute period.
+The simulated mean (SD) steady-state Cmax values were 77.7 (8.1) and 116.6 (12.2) mcg/mL, respectively.

-Distribution Daptomycin is reversibly bound to human plasma proteins, primarily to serum albumin, in a concentrationindependent manner.
+Daptomycin is reversibly bound to human plasma proteins, primarily to serum albumin, in a concentrationindependent manner.
 The overall mean binding ranges from 90 to 93%.

-In clinical studies, mean serum protein binding in adult subjects with creatinine clearance (CL{CR}) \geq 30 mL/min was comparable to that observed in healthy adult subjects with normal renal function.
-However, there was a trend with normal renal function.
-However, there was a trend toward decreasing serum protein binding among subjects with CL{CR} < 30 mL/min (88%), including those receiving hemodialysis (86%) and continuous ambulatory peritoneal dialysis (CAPD) (84%).
-The protein binding of daptomycin in adult subjects with moderate hepatic impairment (Child-Pugh Class B) was similar to that in healthy adult subjects healthy adult subjects.
+In clinical studies, mean serum protein binding in adult subjects with creatinine clearance (CLCP) ≥30 mL/min was comparable to that observed in healthy adult subjects with normal renal function.
+However, there was a trend toward decreasing serum protein binding among subjects with CLCR<30 mL/min (88%), including those receiving hemodialysis (86%) and continuous ambulatory peritoneal dialysis (CAPD) (84%).
+The protein binding of daptomycin in adult subjects with moderate hepatic impairment (Child-Pugh Class B) was similar to that in healthy adult subjects.

-The volume of distribution at steady-state (V{ss}) of daptomycin in healthy adult subjects was approximately 0.1 L/kg and was independent of dose.
+The volume of distribution at steady-state (Vss) of daptomycin in healthy adult subjects was approximately 0.1 L/kg and was independent of dose.